High Performance Computing (HPC) can be accessed by UTS researchers via the eResearch HPCC (High Performance Computing Cluster).

 - provide a test-bed for larger HPCC projects destined for Intersect/NCI.

 We have a site specifically for documentation of how to use the HPCC at https://hpc.research.uts.edu.au.
-The HPC status page on the right, which shows the nodes and queues status, will be moved to the documentation site soon.

 Access to the Cluster